Pain is a Progressive Disorder

 Shoulder pain is a commonly overlooked progressive disorder

-The rotator cuff is made up of four tendons which are designed to move the shoulder.
+The rotator cuff is made up of four tendons that are designed to move the shoulder.
 If one tendon becomes injured, the other tendons now have to try to stabilize the shoulder while still providing movement.
 That would be like asking a two person construction crew to complete the same amount of work in the same time frame as a five person construction crew.
 So the other tendons, as well as the ligaments, will become overworked and likely injured.
 Because the shoulder is the most mobile joint, ligaments can easily become overstretched quickly from sustaining a fall or using poor form in sports.

 Chronic pain will eventually progress to adjacent joints

 Say a knee joint is unstable and the person continues to walk on it.
 Because of the force of body weight and the lax ligament(s), there becomes a slight rotational motion which then puts more pressure on the other joint components such as meniscus and cartilage.
 This is called destructive joint forces.
 As this goes on, cells start to die leading to arthritis or tears.
 As the knee joint becomes more and more unstable, the forces will begin to shift and now the femur or fibula starts to move too much eventually resulting in joint instability of the hip and/or ankle.